kuzzleio/documentation-old/src/sdk-reference/profile/delete.md

 ---

-## Callback response
+## Callback Response

-Resolves to the id of the deleted profile.
+Returns the id of the deleted profile.